-Amendments to the Labour Protection Act

-A new act was published in Thailand's Government Gazette on April 5, 2019, which will amend the current Labour Protection Act ("LPA").
+INDEX Amendments to the Labour Protection Act 2019 A new act was published in Thailand's Government Gazette on April 5, 2019, which will amend the current Labour Protection Act ("LPA").
 The new act will become effective 30 days after publication-i.e. on May 5, 2019.

-The key amendments to the LPA are as follows:

-- The amount of statutory severance pay for an employee who has worked for at least 20 years has been increased to 400 days at the employee's last wage rate (from 300). - Employers must grant pregnant employees 98 days' maternity leave, which includes leave taken for pre-natal exams before the delivery date, and holidays that fall during the maternity leave period.
-The employer must pay up to 45 days' wages during maternity leave. - Employers must grant employees three days of "necessary business leave" with wages paid. - If an employer relocates its current workplace to a new establishment, or to another of its existing work locations, the employer must post a conspicuous announcement at the current work place for a continuous period of at least 30 days in advance of the relocation.
-The announcement must include the details of the new workplace and the timing of the relocation. - Where a change in employer results in any employees being transferred, those employees must consent to that transfer before it can take effect. - Employers are required to pay 15 percent interest on money that they owe to employees for: - payment of wages in lieu of advance notice; - wages, overtime payments, payment for working on holidays, and payments for working overtime on holidays; - wages during temporary cessation of the employer's operations; or - severance pay and special severance pay. - Where an employer terminates an indefinite term employment contract without notifying the employee at least one payment cycle in advance, the employer must pay wages in lieu of advance notice to the employee on the termination date. - Employers must pay wages, overtime payments, payments for working on holidays, and payments for working overtime on holidays, at the same rate for both male and female employees who undertake work of the same type, quality, and quantity. - Several penalties for employers that fail to comply with the provisions in the LPA have also been amended.
+AUSTRALIA The key amendments to the LPA are as follows: CHINA • The amount of statutory severance pay for an employee who has worked for at least 20 years has been increased to 400 days at the employee's last HONG KONG wage rate (from 300).Employers must grant pregnant employees 98 days' maternity leave, which INDIA includes leave taken for pre-natal exams before the delivery date, and INDONESIA holidays that fall during the maternity leave period.
+The employer must pay up to 45 days' wages during maternity leave.
+JAPAN • Employers must grant employees three days of "necessary business leave" with wages paid.
+MALAYSIA • If an employer relocates its current workplace to a new establishment, or to another of its existing work locations, the employer must post a NEW ZEALAND THAILAND conspicuous announcement at the current work place for a continuous period of at least 30 days in advance of the relocation.
+The announcement PHILIPPINES AC APR must include the details of the new workplace and the timing of the relocation.
+SINGAPORE е С 2019 • Where a change in employer results in any employees being transferred, those employees must consent to that transfer before it can take effect.
+SOUTH KOREA OKIN • Employers are required to pay 15 percent interest on money that they owe to employees for: SRI LANKA ΓO payment of wages in lieu of advance notice; wages, overtime payments, payment for working on holidays, and TAIWAN payments for working overtime on holidays; wages during temporary cessation of the employer's operations; or THAILAND - severance pay and special severance pay.
+VIETNAM • Where an employer terminates an indefinite term employment contract without notifying the employee at least one payment cycle in advance, the employer must pay wages in lieu of advance notice to the employee on the termination date.
+Click here to view 2018 edition Employers must pay wages, overtime payments, payments for working on holidays, and payments for working overtime on holidays, at the same rate for both male and female employees who undertake work of the same type, quality, and quantity.
+Several penalties for employers that fail to comply with the provisions in the LPA have also been amended.
+Important: action likely THAILAND Personal Data Protection Act (2019) ("PDPA") required Good to know: follow developments 27 MAY 2019 The PDPA was published in the Government Gazette on 27 May 2019, though most of its operative provisions will not be effective for some months, yet.
+Employers should watch for forthcoming guidance as regulations are issued.
+Note changes: no action There are no significant policy legal or case developments required